DubFriend/forminator/README.md

 ```

 ###New Item Button
-If you want to create things you might need a new item button.
+If you want to create things you will need a new item button.
 ```html
 <input class="frm-new-foo" type="button" value="New Item"/>
 ```

 ###Pagination Data
-Display the number of pages and results found on the given results
+Display the number of pages and or results for the given results
 ```html
 Number of pages: <span class="frm-number-of-pages-foo"></span>
 Number of results: <span class="frm-number-of-results-foo"></span>